 It’s that time of year again!
 Spooky season is finally here!
 Geared up for some creepy, spine-chilling Halloween movies?
 Watching horror movies on Halloween is like an unspoken tradition that we all love to indulge in.
 Let’s admit it, getting scared on Halloween is what it’s all about, right?

 I don’t know about you, but for some reason, I am always more excited about Halloween than I am for Christmas.
 I mean what’s not to love?
-Trick or treating, the candies, the costumes, the decorations, the parties, the food, the late-night visits to graveyards, haunted houses & attractions and of course the scary, spooky Halloween movies.
+Trick or treating, candies, costumes, decorations, parties, food, late-night visits to graveyards, haunted houses and attractions, and of course the scary, spooky Halloween movies.

 Whether you watch special programming on TV or go for an online movie marathon, October is the time for jump scares and for things that go bump in the night.